Edible Flowers List - (CONSTANTLY BEING UPDATED SO DO KEEP CHECKING BACK).

 Abutilon flowers are stunningly beautiful and exotic looking blooms which work so well on a wedding or other celebration cake.
 They have a mild citrus sweet cos like flavour and are also fabulous for tea.

-You can buy abutilon flowers HERE and also see recipe ideas and suggestions.
+You can buy abutilon flowers in summer HERE and also see recipe ideas and suggestions.

 Aquilegia